NervosEducationHub/EducationHubArticles/what_is_a_multisig_wallet_(explainCKBot)/index.md

 ---
-title: 'What is a Multi-Signature (Multisig) Wallet in Cryptocurrency?'
+title: 'What is a Multi-Signature (Multisig) Wallet in Blockchain?'
 coverImage: 'images/image1.png'
 category: wallet
-subtitle: 'In the dynamic landscape of cryptocurrencies, the concept of security holds a pivotal role.'
+subtitle: 'In the dynamic landscape of cryptocurrencies, security remains the cornerstone of digital asset management.'
 date: '2023-09-27T16:00:00.000Z'
 author:
 - github:explainCKBot